unbit/uwsgi-docs/SystemD.rst

 		  └ 30569 /root/uwsgi/uwsgi --ini werkzeug.ini

-You can stop the emperor (and all the apps) with
+You can stop the Emperor (and all the apps it governs) with

 .. code-block:: sh

    systemctl stop emperor.uwsgi.service

-A simple emperor.ini could look like this (www-data is just an anonymous user)
+A simple ``emperor.ini`` could look like this (www-data is just an anonymous user)

 .. code-block:: ini